Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 Massage and manual therapy are prescribed for the prevention of radiculopathy

-Preference is given to minimally invasive methods, which are characterized by less damaging effects on healthy tissues and a short recovery period.
-In case of lumbar osteochondrosis complicated by protrusion, hernia, proliferation of osteophytes, nucleoplasty, microdiscectomy, removal of damaged spinal tissues with replacement with implants are prescribed.
+Preference is given to minimally invasive methods, which are characterized by less damaging effects on healthy tissue and a short recovery period.
+For lumbar osteochondrosis complicated by protrusion, hernia, or proliferation of osteophytes, nucleoplasty, microdiscectomy, and removal of damaged spinal tissue with replacement with implants are prescribed.

 Prevention

-To prevent radiculopathy, it is necessary to consult a doctor in a timely manner when the first alarming symptoms from the spinal column occur.
-Infringement of the spinal root occurs against the background of the chronic course of the disease, an untimely diagnosed and treated pathological process.
-You should adhere to a balanced diet, give up addictions, engage in physical education, monitor the maintenance of normal body weight.
-It is important to sleep on a firm mattress and wear comfortable shoes with low heels.
-It is necessary to avoid engaging in heavy physical labor associated with an axial load on the spine.
-It is useful to take courses of therapeutic back massage twice a year.
+To prevent radiculopathy, it is necessary to promptly consult a doctor when the first alarming symptoms of the spinal column occur.
+Incarceration of the spinal root occurs against the background of a chronic course of the disease, untimely diagnosis and treatment of the pathological process.
+You should adhere to a balanced diet, give up bad habits, exercise, and monitor the maintenance of normal body weight.
+It is important to sleep on a firm mattress and wear comfortable low-heeled shoes.
+It is necessary to avoid heavy physical labor associated with axial load on the spine.
+It is useful to undergo therapeutic back massage courses twice a year.

 Complexes of therapeutic exercises are prescribed during the recovery period of the disease

-To prevent exacerbation of radiculopathy in osteochondrosis, you can perform a set of exercises daily to strengthen the lumbar spine:
+To prevent exacerbation of radiculopathy due to osteochondrosis, you can perform a set of exercises daily to strengthen the lumbar spine:

-• lying on your back with arms extended along the body and straight legs, contract the abdominal muscles 10-15 times;
+• lying on your back with your arms extended along your body and legs straight, contract your abdominal muscles 10-15 times;

-• the starting position is the same, lift the upper half of the body off the floor, stay in this position for as long as possible and return to the previous position, the number of repetitions is 10-12 times;
+• the starting position is the same, lift the upper half of the body from the floor, stay in this position for as long as possible and return to the previous position, number of repetitions - 10-12 times;

-• lying on your back, bend your knees and lay to the right of the body, at the same time point your head and chest to the left side, perform springy movements 6-8 times, and then do the same exercise, changing the sides of the head and legs;
+• lying on your back, bend your knees and place them to the right of your body, at the same time point your head and chest to the left, perform springing movements 6-8 times, and then do the same exercise, changing the sides of the head and legs;

-• sit on the floor, stretch one leg, and bend the other at the knee joint and take it to the side, lean towards the straight leg and try to clasp the foot with your hands, change legs and repeat the exercise 5-6 times;
+• sit on the floor, stretch out one leg and bend the other at the knee joint and move it to the side, bend towards the straight leg and try to clasp your foot with your hands, swap your legs and repeat the exercise 5-6 times;

-• in a position on all fours, alternately arch your back up and bend down until you feel a pleasant warmth in the lower back.
+• in a position on all fours, alternately arch your back up and bend down until you feel a pleasant warmth in your lower back.
 Repeat the exercise 8-10 times.

 If possible, hang on the horizontal bar several times a day for 10-15 minutes.
-Do a morning workout for all muscle groups before you start active motor activity.
+Do a morning warm-up for all muscle groups before you begin active physical activity.

-Radicular syndrome in the lumbar region causes intense pain, impairs the sensitivity and motor ability of the limbs, disrupts pelvic functions and contributes to the appearance of sexual impotence.
+Radicular syndrome in the lumbar region causes intense pain, impairs sensitivity and motor ability of the limbs, disrupts pelvic functions and contributes to the appearance of sexual impotence.
 This significantly reduces the quality of life and can lead to disability.
-To prevent pathology, it is necessary to consult a doctor in a timely manner and undergo a comprehensive treatment of diseases of the spinal column.
+To prevent pathology, it is necessary to consult a doctor in a timely manner and undergo comprehensive treatment for diseases of the spinal column.

-Provoke disability and temporary disability can neurological disease radicular syndrome of the lumbar.
+The neurological disease lumbar radicular syndrome can provoke disability and temporary incapacity for work.
 This is a complex of symptoms that occur when the spinal roots are compressed and inflamed.
-Another disease is known as sciatica.
+Another disease is known as radiculitis.
 The appearance of symptoms suggests that inflammation begins in the nerve bundles.

-The main reason for the appearance of the disease is problems with the spinal column caused by its violation.
-The nutrients that intervertebral cartilage needs are depleted over time.
-The situation may worsen with age or with excess weight: this leads to sagging of the vertebrae.
-The spinal nerve exits the cavity in the spinal column, due to which subsidence occurs, the holes narrow, and they are infringed.
+The main cause of the disease is problems with the spinal column caused by its disruption.
+The nutrients that intervertebral cartilage requires become depleted over time.
+The situation may worsen with age or with excess weight: this leads to subsidence of the vertebrae.
+The spinal nerve exits the cavity in the spinal column, due to which subsidence occurs, the openings narrow, and they are pinched.

-In the area of compression, inflammation of the roots begins, characterized by swelling of the tissues.
-The appearance of edema exacerbates the condition, increases pain.
+In the area of compression, inflammation of the roots begins, characterized by tissue swelling.
+The appearance of edema aggravates the condition and increases pain.

-In addition to osteochondrosis, the development of the disease is read in other processes:
+In addition to osteochondrosis, the development of the disease occurs in other processes:

 • Intervertebral hernia.
-When the cartilage is torn and the nucleus is squeezed out of its borders, the outgoing nerves are compressed;
+When the cartilage ruptures and the nucleus is squeezed beyond its boundaries, the exiting nerves are compressed;

-• Violation of the structure and diseases of the spine.
+• Disorders of the structure and diseases of the spine.
 These factors often become causative agents of radicular syndrome.

 • Incorrect fusion of the vertebrae due to injury.